 - Use the same language and questions across longitudinal studies

 Only ask one question at a time, always use clear language and never lead participants towards an answer.

 Videos and images are a great way of keeping respondents engaged and reducing mental taxation in the survey process.

 When respondents have to plough through volumes of overly formal text, they’re likely to switch off.

 These disengaged respondents are more likely to exhibit some form of response bias when making answer choices.

 As with any piece of content, you should cater to the widest audience possible.
 If you assume that all your respondents are educated to your level, you’ll alienate a portion of them.

-By using simple and clear language, your project will be more inclusive.
+By using simple and clear language, your survey will be more inclusive.
 This will go some way in improving your response and completion rates.

 Don't use double negatives